prishasbangera/Hello-World-Hackathon/README.md

 ## Doodle Board
 - Author: Prisha Bangera

-## Would You Rather
+## Would You Rather?
 - Author: Isabela Ureche

 ## Follow the Circle
 - Author: Anika Maji
     - Displays a moving circle that changes colors, shrinks, and moves faster when clicked.
     - Displays farewell message if player manages to get circle to shrink to size 0.

+## Watch a Thing
+- Author: Prisha Bangera